From the Piper L-4 to the Fieseler Storch: the "L-Birds".

-In the middle of the bocages and beaches, the L-Birds fly slowly and low.
-They thus escape the firing of enemy fighter planes and those from the ground.
+In the middle of the bocages and beaches, the L-Birds flew slowly and low.
+They thus escaped the firing of enemy fighter planes and those from the ground.
 Light and strong, the Piper L-4 and other L-Birds can land on basic tracks, in fields or on small roads.

 Liaison airplanes, ("L-Birds"), provided a fast transport for VIPs and cargo, to or from the areas of fighting.
 They also served as air observation platforms and assisted ground forces, provided information and strategic aerial photos.
 It is thanks to them that the concept of medical evacuation was developed.
 They were bringing first aid material and pockets of blood to the frontline, and evacuating wounded soldiers.
 They were delivering radios and ammunition to isolated soldiers, transport maps and strategic messages between the positions of commandments.
 They also carried Generals and other grades.

 The effectiveness of the Piper L-4, and other L-Birds was such that they considerably increased the potential of the forces on the ground, as well as the morale of the troops.
 When the Nazi command decided to grant a bonus to its pilots, for shooting down an allied fighter, they granted a double bonus to those who would shoot one of these small L-Birds, yet unarmed and made of tubes and canvas.

 Unsung heroes of D-day, they were the first allied planes that landed on the soil of Normandy during the D-Day operations.